CtznSniiips/emby-wrapped-ftp/README.md

 ### General use
 1. Navigate to the app in your browser
-2. Select the time period (Year or Month) you want to view
+2. Log in using an Emby username and password for your Emby instance
-3. Select your user from the list
+3. Select the time period (Year or Month) you want to view
 4. Enjoy your personalized Emby Wrapped experience!
 5. Use the Share button on any card to download it as an image